 This angle is the view from the door.

 A new desk to hold my computer was the most critical change needed.
 The old mission style table had no drawers and snagged my clothes often with its rough edges.
 Another change that lightened this room was to remove a table from in front of the window.
 I admit to having some difficulty with letting things flow like a river in my home decor.
 New additions were coming in, but not enough was flowing out.

 The dining area remains much the same.
 However, I did remove several items to give the space a lighter feel.
 This view is turning from the dining area to the stair wall.

 A shot from the balcony shows the sitting area changes.
 I removed several Italian trays, tables, and other items to give the space a lighter, more modern look.
 I replaced the Mediterranean terrace print with a more contemporary piece of art on a plain canvas.

 The dark, heavy table that was previously under the oversize Hudson River style painting is now being used upstairs as my makeup table.
 I added the Art Deco style small mirrored chest to the back of the sofa.
 Mirrored surfaces, straight legs, glass tables, and unframed canvases all serve to lighten up and modernize spaces.
 I studied hundreds of Architectural Digest articles before making these changes.

-Fresh flowers and an urn full of seashells I gathered from beaches around the world are now on the bar cart.
+Fresh flowers and an urn full of seashells I gathered from beaches worldwide are now on the bar cart.